094459/newsletter-oss-projects/README.md

 [aws-cdk-imagebuilder-sample](https://aws-oss.beachgeek.co.uk/3o2) this repo uses AWS CDK (TypeScript) that demonstrates how to create a fully functional ImageBuilder pipeline that builds an Amazon Linux 2023 container image, installing git, docker and nodejs, all the way to pushing the resulting image to an ECR repository.(#189)

+**aws-nitro-enclaves-eif-build-action**

+[aws-nitro-enclaves-eif-build-action](https://aws-oss.beachgeek.co.uk/3pj) is a new project from AWS Hero Richard Fan that uses a number of tools to help you build a reproducible AWS Nitro Enclaves EIF (Enclave Image File).
+This GitHub Action use kaniko and Amazon Linux container with nitro-cli, and provides examples of how you can use other tools such as sigstore to sign artefacts as well. (#191)

 **aws-signer-oci-artifacts**

 [aws-signer-oci-artifacts](https://aws-oss.beachgeek.co.uk/3km) this project is used to demonstrate how OCI artefacts can be signed and verified in a development pipeline.
 Zhuo-Wei Lee, Alontay Ellis, and Rajarshi Das have put together a blog post to help you get started, so if this project interests you, make sure you dive into [Signing and Validating OCI Artifacts with AWS Signer](https://aws-oss.beachgeek.co.uk/3kn).(#185)